Military coup puts Telenor's future in Myanmar on the line

 “We told them that it’s a complicated country which had a harsh military dictatorship.
 Telenor was very much aware of it ...
 It’s not like they were novices,” he added.

-Telenor was one of two foreign operators granted licences in 2013, alongside Qatar's Ooredoo (ORDS.QA).
+Telenor was one of two foreign operators granted licences in 2013, alongside Qatar’s Ooredoo.
 The other operators in Myanmar are state-backed MPT and Mytel, which is part-owned by a military-linked company.

 About 95% of Telenor’s 187 million customers worldwide are in Asia and it has around 18 million customers in Myanmar, serving a third of its 54 million population.